fraserxu/taco_dev/README.md

 # taco-dev

-A command line tool to setup a local domain environment for development using nginx and dnsmasq.
+A command line tool to setup a local domain environment for development using `nginx` and `dnsmasq`.

 **Status:** Not ready.